AichaBoujandar/Object-Recognition-and-Computer-Vision/README.md

 HM3 : Classification using transfer learning

-Project : Study of SinGAN: Learning a Generative Model froma Single Natural Image
+Project : Study of SinGAN